 Health Examination

-Panel physician report for long-stay visas
+Panel physician report required for long-stay and permanent visas

 Some Visas